 The only time you’re banned is if the property that is posted specifically bans concealed carry, as we are seeing with more and more hospitals.

 As you know, we’re fighting several different abuses around the state but I’d be happy to add your sheriff to the list if I can get the documentation.

 Thanks for the heads up.

 I’ve been told by my sheriff that I have to live in my county for six months before I can apply for a concealed handgun license.
 Is this true?

 Yes, this is true if your are a “legal resident alien.”
-Otherwise it’s another crock.
+Otherwise it’s false.
 Once again what we are facing are law enforcement agents who cannot read the law.
 Here’s what it says:

 166.291 Issuance of concealed handgun license; application; fees; liability.
 (1) The sheriff of a county, upon a person’s application for an Oregon concealed handgun license, upon receipt of the appropriate fees and after compliance with the procedures set out in this section, shall issue the person a concealed handgun license if the person: